Below is the list of our frequently asked questions. If your question is not answered below, please contact us.

 13. When can I start to bid for properties?

 You can bid as soon as we have made your application ‘active’.
 Your application will be made active when it has been approved and all the required documents have been received.
 When your application is activated we will send you a Select Move guide with advice on how to place a bid.
-It does not matter if you bid on Saturday or Wednesday as homes will be allocated to the customer with the highest priority.

 14. How do I bid for a property?